Henriette of France: Death

-Her heart was interred in the Abbey of Val-de-Grace, while her remains were buried at the Basilica of Saint Denis, along with her sister Élisabeth.
+Her heart was interred in the Abbey of Val-de-Grâce, while her remains were buried at the Basilica of Saint-Denis, along with her sister Élisabeth.
 Her tomb, like other royal tombs at Saint-Denis, was destroyed during the French Revolution.

 Madame Campan later wrote: "Madame Henriette, twin sister of the Duchess of Parma, was much regretted, for she had considerable influence over the King’s mind, and it was remarked that if she had lived she would have been assiduous in finding him amusements in the bosom of his family, would have followed him in his short excursions, and would have done the honours of the 'petits soupers' which he was so fond of giving in his private apartments."